 She was mildly impressed.
-But then the predictable “Can you sing for me?” came from her and I kicked myself for ever mentioning it.
+But then “Can you sing for me?” came from her and I kicked myself for ever mentioning it.

 I kissed her, finally.
 We made out, pausing when hikers walked by, trying not to appear too obvious.
 The relief was immediate, like a massive weight coming off my chest and shoulders.
 We walked another 3 km and checked into the municipal albergue.
 We had the welcome relief of single non-bunk beds, a rarity on the Camino.
 I showered and laid down, then went to the cafe across the street with Katrine.
 I had expected to meet Anders and Peter in Sarria but was deflated to realize they had passed it.

 We both checked texts and emails with the wi-fi connection at the cafe.